ai-phi/ai-phi.github.io/src/content/blog/2025-04-29-causerie-reasoning.md

 session: false
 ---

-# AI-Phi - A Causerie on Reasoning
+# Our Causerie on Reasoning

 ## What is AI-Phi?